-Boys' Latin of Philadelphia seeks a Middle School Instructional Support Teacher to develop and implement individualized education plans (IEPs), supporting all students in achieving success in middle school, high school, college, and beyond.
+Boys' Latin of Philadelphia seeks a High School Instructional Support Teacher to support students who receive special education services in achieving success in high school, college, and beyond.
 The teacher will co-teach in grade level Math or English classes, partnering with the general educator to plan and deliver lessons, differentiate instruction and assessments, and provide accommodations and modifications.
-The teacher will manage a small case load of students, which involves writing IEPs and Notices of Recommended Educational Placement (NOREPs); monitoring progress on IEP goals and objectives; facilitating IEP meetings; managing student files; and partnering with parents, related service providers, general educators, other special educators, and school leadership.
+The teacher will work closely with case managers providing input for evaluations, individualized education plans, progress reports, meetings, and other related purposes.
+The teacher will model best practice instructional and non-instructional strategies that support all students in finding success in English, Math, and other subject areas and components of the school's rigorous college-preparatory program.
 The teacher will operate in compliance with all local, state, and federal special education regulations.